Construction Time Lapse: The Complete How-To Guide | 2021 Edition

 As well as limiting the impact of multiple compressions, by doing this you’ll maintain enough pixels to zoom in and pan around the shot in your final edit.

-So, the best way to deal with object flicker in post-production is to use frame-blending.
+The best to deal with object flicker in post-production is to use frame-blending.

-In After Effects, you can use CC Wide Time, and LRTimelapse has its own in-built frame-blending feature.
+In After Effects, you can use the CC Wide Time effect, and LRTimelapse has its own in-built frame-blending feature.

 As both programs have multiple levels of frame blending, experimentation is the best way to find what works for your project.

 Don’t frame-blend until AFTER you’ve stabilized your footage, or you’ll end up with a complete mess.

 The second approach to post-production is automation, so that you don’t have to do it all yourself.